 The Chinese American Historical Museum (aka the Ng Shing Gung Museum) is located in History Park, 635 Phelan Avenue, San Jose, CA 95112, in the Ng Shing Gung building.

 The museum is normally open most Saturdays (some holidays excepted) from 11:00 am to 3:30 pm.
 Admission for the museum is free, but special events may require an entry fee into History Park.
-Please check our Upcoming Events calendar for exact details of dates, times, and admission requirements prior to a visit.
+NOTE: Please check our Upcoming Events calendar for exact details of dates, times, and admission requirements prior to a visit.

 Free guided tours of the museum can also be requested by contacting Anita Kwock at info@chcp.org.